As Russia mourns concert hall attack, some families are wondering if their loved ones are alive

 Kyiv strongly denied any involvement, and the Islamic State group's Afghanistan affiliate claimed responsibility.

-Putin did not mention IS in his speech to the nation, and Kyiv accused him and other Russian politicians of falsely linking Ukraine to the assault to stoke fervor for Russia's fight in Ukraine, which recently entered its third year.
+Putin didn't mention IS in his speech to the nation, and Kyiv accused him and other Russian politicians of falsely linking Ukraine to the assault to stoke fervor for Russia's fight in Ukraine, which recently entered its third year.

 U.S. intelligence officials said they had confirmed the IS affiliate's claim.